Mindfulness and Acceptance and Commitment Therapy (ACT)

 There are typically three main components: (i) non-judgmentally accepting our inner thoughts, feelings, physical sensations, urges, and increasing our ability to experience events in the present moment through a number of different mindfulness strategies (both traditional techniques and many modern innovative ones); (ii) choosing a set of values and life directions that will enlarge your vitality, purpose and meaning; and (iii) taking action consistent with your values.
 Mindfulness techniques can help an individual transform their relationship with painful thoughts and feelings, and reduce the impact they have on their life.

-If you would like more information about any of our treatments, or to book an appointment with one of our clinical psychologists, please email or call the clinic on 02 9438 2511.
+If you would like more information about any of our treatments, or to book an appointment with one of our clinical psychologists, make an enquiry or call the clinic on 02 9438 2511.

 TELEHEALTH